WHAT IS A MILESTONE?

 A one-year-old learning how to say his first words and a five-year-old learning some of the basic rules of grammar are examples of important communication milestones.

-ALL KIDS DEVELOP AT DIFFERENT RATES
+ALL KIDS GO THROUGH STAGES OF DEVELOPMENT AT DIFFERENT RATES

 While most of these milestones typically take place during a certain window of time, there is one important caveat.
 Parents and caregivers must remember that each child is unique.